sh1670/code-a-clock/index.md

 ## Challenges

 #### Challenge 1:
-Can you make the appearance of this clock nicer by changing its background color, the color and length of its hands, and the number of points of the color, for example?
+**Can you make the appearance of this clock nicer?**

->Colours are given in (Red, Green and Blue) values, 0 means none of that colour and 255 means full.
+For example. try changing its background color, the color and length of its hands, and the number of points of the color.

-To make purple you mix red and blue, so try (255, 0, 255).
+*For more information on how colours work in Processing, check out this [Link about Colour in Processing](https://processing.org/tutorials/color/)*

 #### Challenge 2:
-Can you make a clock with only hour and minute hands?
+**Can you make a clock with only hour and minute hands?**

->Where is the line of code that draws the second hand?
+Where is the line of code that draws the second hand?
-Rather than deleting it, you can comment it out using two forward slashes.
+*Rather than deleting it, you can comment it out using two forward slashes.*

 #### Challenge 3:
-Can you give a snapshot of some fixed time such as 18:45pm?
+**Can you give a snapshot of some fixed time such as 18:45pm?**
->Try setting the minute_angle and hour_angle by hand in order to show a certain time on the clock.
+*Find the minute_angle and hour_angle variables and manually edit them to show a certain time on the clock.*

 #### Challenge 4:
-Can you give another time-zone clock e.g. Beijing time, New York time?
+**Can you give another time-zone clock** e.g. Beijing time, New York time?
 How about also swapping between time zones with a click of the mouse?

->Find the change in minute_angle and hour_angle that correspond to the time-zone difference.
+*Find the change in minute_angle and hour_angle that correspond to the time-zone difference.*